GenomicsAotearoa/ga-workshop-tutorial/Appendix/README.md

 || Schedules meeting(s) with instructors/ helpers before the workshop to plan details |

+## Step 3 - prepare your workshop workback plan
+Starting by filling in your target workshop date at the bottom of the table.
+From there, Mentally move back in time and make a list of all the tasks that need to be completed in order to run a successful workshop (fill in tasks and target dates from bottom to top).
+Below is an example workback plan that you can use as a starting point.

 relative time | who | date | to do
 ---|---|---|---